Remote work in a different way: Ski-and-work

-Skiing in the morning, working in the afternoon, then cooking together, discussing and having fun afterwards.
+Skiing in the morning, working in the afternoon, then cooking together, discussing and having fun afterward.

-The origin was actually a Bike & Work I did a few years ago.
+The origin was actually a bike-and-work I did a few years ago.
 I was on my own and I set off with my bike and tent, looked for a bench in between, chewed on a problem and when I couldn’t get any further, I swung on my bike and rode on for a while.
-After some time I automatically found the solution, looked for a bench again and continued working.
+After some time I automatically found the solution, looked for a bench again, and continued working.

-Later, after the founding of Frontastic, I took the idea further, and with my co-founder Thomas we did the first Ski & Work.
+Later, after the founding of Frontastic, I took the idea further, and with my Co-founder Thomas we did the first ski-and-work.

 To be honest, I have to say that as a Senior Founder, half-day skiing suits me well with regard to my physical condition.
 After all, we averaged over 20 km skiing every day.
 That’s quite respectable, I think.
 And the muscular ache was kept within limits.

 One of our core values at Frontastic is learning.
 Well, and so it was here.
 What we have learned is that the event for families basically works very well.
 In our case, it would have been very helpful, for example, if we had at least 2 living rooms: 1 for the families and 1 for work.
 But for me it’s always exciting how to deal with such situations: On the one hand in communication and on the other hand in finding solutions.
 Both are essential skills for a company.
 I think we have solved everything very well.
 Both parties took very good care of each other.
 For example, we sometimes went to a café to work or the families used the planned group times to go on excursions or walks.

 The families had to accept restrictions, since they had to balance sport and work, but also family time.
 But from the beginning, there was a commitment that family time shouldn’t be at the expense of working hours.
 That was important, of course, because it was a company event.

 Location, accommodation, and how we planed our journey